yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 The authors would like to thank the following individuals who contributed ideas, feedback, and wording that shaped and formed the final specification: Henrik Kroll, Grese Hyseni.
 As well as the attendees of the OAuth Security Workshop 2025 session in which this topic was discussed for their ideas and feedback.

-# Document History

-\[\[ To be removed from the final specification ]] -latest
-* Phrased the challenge in Trust Domain terminology
-* Discussed interim Authorization Server interacting the end-user, which is not the user-authenticating Authorization Server
-* Moved Cookies discussion to Protocol Flow

--03

-* Defined parameters and values
-* Added error native_callback_uri_not_claimed

--02

-* Clarified wording
-* Improved figures

--01

-* Better defined terms
-* Explained deep link claiming detection on iOS and android

--00

-* initial working group version (previously draft-zehavi-oauth-app2app-browserless)